thenicktorres/thenicktorres/README.md

 I’m Nick, a 3rd year Computer Science student at UGA with a concentration in Cybersecurity.

-I enjoy researching digital forensics, incident response, GRC, and AI Security
+I'm Passionate about Blue Team operations, including digital forensics, incident response, GRC, and AI security

 If I had to choose a field to get into for my career I'd choose Finance or Healthcare